sayeemabdullah/React-Cribsheet/README.md

 #### Props vs State

 Props include data we give to a component and State include data that is local or private to the component.
-React does not allow us to change any object in the props where State can be changed.
+React does not allow us to modify any object in the props where State can be modified but only by the component which owns it.

 #### Raising and Handling Events